Helena Bouveng

 Kerstin Helena Bouveng (born 9 August 1962) is a Swedish politician of the Moderate Party.
-She has been Member of the Riksdag since the 2006 general election, representing her home constituency Jönköping County.
+She has been a Member of the Riksdag since the 2006 general election, representing her home constituency Jönköping County.

 In the Riksdag, Bouveng is currently a deputy member of The Swedish Delegation to the Nordic Council, a deputy member of The Riksdag Appeals Board, a deputy member of the Nominations Committee, a deputy member of the Committee on Cultural Affairs and a regular member of the Committee on Taxation.

 Bouveng is the daughter of Nils Bouveng, founder of Sapa Group.